himalay-goswami/webapp-weather/README.md

 ![Untitled Diagram drawio](https://user-images.githubusercontent.com/89119726/224597590-6e1807d6-22db-4633-935d-5e2c10915afb.png)

-To start Kafka, I have added 3 CMD scripts to start zookeeper server, kafka server, and to create topics.
+To start Kafka, I have added 3 CMD scripts to start the zookeeper server, and kafka server, and to create topics.
 Please edit the CMD scripts based on the installation of Kafka on your local machine.

-I have written unit tests for all the business logic classes and controllers and DAO, and made best efforts to make seperation of concerns as clear as possible.
-All the configurations are kept seperate in a config package.
+I have written unit tests for all the business logic classes, controllers, and DAO, and made my best efforts to make separation of concerns as clear as possible.
+All the configurations are kept separate in a config package.

+For database, please create a schema 'weather_data' and add two tables weather an user_pref matching the entity classes.
+Since I have not used Spring Data Jpa, ddl.auto=create/update feature sometimes behaves unexpectedly.